Manivasaham/automated-pipeline/README.md

 # adding from github 12:50 pm
 # simply updated webhooks 1:34 pm
 # removed / in the web hooks 1:39
+# updated the new paylood in webhook 1:46